vansh-seth/DSA/Stack/Readme.md

 1. **Reversing a Word:** Put all the letters in a stack and pop them out to get the letters in reverse order.
 2. **Compilers:** Compilers use the stack to evaluate expressions by converting them to prefix or postfix form.
 3. **Browsers:** The back button in browsers uses a stack to keep track of visited URLs, allowing navigation in reverse order.

+## Please refer to my infix-postfix-prefix.md to learn about infix postfix, prefix